-Denver International Airport is owned and operated by the City and County of Denver and Denver’s records are made available to the public under the Open Records Act of the state of Colorado (Colorado Revised Statutes §24-72-201 to 206).
+Denver International Airport is owned and operated by the City and County of Denver and Denver’s records are made available to the public under the Colorado Open Records Act, Colorado Revised Statutes §24-72-201 to 206 (CORA).
 The airport is not subject to the federal public records act, called the Freedom of Information Act or "FOIA".
 FOIA only applies to records of the federal government, not records of state or local agencies.

 Frequently Asked Questions